mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 I've used Jitsi Meet for work meetings for the past few years, and I've had a mostly good experience with it, but I've noticed that quality is better when I attend Zoom meetings.
 I was hoping to find a paid tier of Jitsi Meet, but all of their paid options are priced at "Contact Us," which likely means at least $1k/month.

-So, Jitsi's fine albeit a little clunky.
+So, Jitsi's fine, albeit a little clunky.
 It doesn't support recording, so my workaround is to:

 1. Host the class video call on my laptop.
 1. Join the call from my desktop.